 The purpose of the Mixer application is to provide a user-friendly interface where scientists, process designers, and process engineers can investigate the influence that vessels, impellers, baffles, and operating conditions have on the mixing efficiency and the power that is required to drive the impellers.
 You can use the app to understand and ...

 This model provides you with tools to build a variety of mixers by combining two common types of vessels with two types of impellers.
 The mixers are baffled flat and dished bottom vessels with either pitched blade impellers or Rushton turbines.
 The model includes three examples using the Rotating Machinery, Fluid Flow branch with the frozen-rotor ...

 This model illustrates the modeling of temperature distribution in a simplified mixer.

-Behavior of Power Law Fluids in a Mixer
+Mixing of Water in a Flat Bottom Mixer